-Living with type 1 or type 2 diabetes can seem overwhelming, as perpetuated myths about this disease make it difficult to get accurate information.
-People may think that once diagnosed you can never eat sugar again, or misunderstand the real nature of diabetes and its impact on health.
+Living with type 1 or type 2 diabetes can seem overwhelming, as perpetuated myths regarding this disease make it difficult to get accurate information.
+People may think that once diagnosed you can never eat sugar once more, or misunderstand the real nature of diabetes and its impact on health.
 Although there are many types of diabetes and the complications associated with them, the truth is simpler than most people assume.
 Here we’ll demystify six common diabetes misconceptions and explain what’s really going on in your body when you have the disease, so everyone can better understand this complex topic.

 Misconception #1: Diabetes is caused by excessive sugar consumption.